-2015 (Columbus): Made 34 appearances (34 starts) at right midfield with 12 goals and 13 assists on the season ... made his season debut with a start at Houston (March 7) ... started the home opener against Toronto FC (March 14), recording an assist on Justin Meram’s game-winning goal ... registered his second assist of the campaign at Vancouver (April 8) and his third vs. Orlando (April 18) on Federico Higuain’s game-winner ... scored his first two goals of the year vs. Philadelphia (April 25), adding an assist in a performance that ultimately captured the MLS Player of the Week award ... registered his fifth assist, a League-leading total at the time, vs. Seattle (May 9) ... recorded his sixth assist vs. Chicago (May 22) on Kei Kamara’s first-half goal, which was the 500th-ever home regular-season goal in Black & Gold history ... tallied his seventh assist of the season at Orlando (May 30), tying him for the League lead at the time ... maintained his MLS lead in helpers with his eighth assist vs. LA (June 13) and extended that total to nine with another assist vs. New England (June 24) ... recorded his fourth-ever contest with at least one goal and one assist by notching one of each at Real Salt Lake (June 27) ... registered his second brace of the season by scoring both goals in Crew SC’s 2-1 win over New York (July 4) ... extended his MLS assists lead with a game-winning helper at Chicago (July 15) ... scored his sixth goal of the campaign vs. Chicago (July 19) ... notched one goal and one assist vs. Toronto FC (July 25) ... was named to the 2015 AT&T MLS All-Star Game, his first-ever All-Star nod, and played 45 minutes in the contest (July 29) ... tallied his 13th assist against New York City FC (August 19) ... scored his eighth goal of the season against Sporting Kansas City (August 22) ... scored his ninth goal of the campaign at D.C.
-United (September 19), becoming the seventh person in team history to reach 20 career goals and 20 career assists ... notched his 10th goal of the campaign in a 2-0 win at Toronto (October 17) ... scored two goals against D.C.
-United on Decision Day (October 25), setting a new single-season career-best in the category with 12 ...
+2015 (Columbus): Finlay made 34 appearances (34 starts) at right midfield with 12 goals and 13 assists on the season, becoming just the second player in Crew SC history to ever record double figures in both categories over a single campaign.
+He was also named to the MLS Best XI following the season for the first time in his career.
+He made his season debut with a start at Houston (March 7).
+He started the home opener against Toronto FC (March 14), recording an assist on Justin Meram’s game-winning goal.
+He scored his first two goals of the year vs. Philadelphia (April 25), adding an assist in a performance that ultimately captured the MLS Player of the Week award.
+Continuing his strong form, he recorded his sixth assist vs. Chicago (May 22) on Kei Kamara’s first-half goal, which was the 500th-ever home regular-season goal in Black & Gold history.
+Finlay recorded his fourth-ever contest with at least one goal and one assist by notching one of each at Real Salt Lake (June 27).
+He was named to the 2015 AT&T MLS All-Star Game, his first-ever All-Star nod, and played 45 minutes in the contest (July 29).
+He scored his ninth goal of the campaign at D.C.
+United (September 19), becoming the seventh person in team history to reach 20 career goals and 20 career assists.
+Finlay scored two goals against D.C.
+United on Decision Day (October 25), setting a new single-season career-best in the category with 12.
+In the Audi 2015 MLS Cup Playoffs, Finlay started all five of Crew SC's matches, registering his first-ever postseason goal in the Second Leg against Montreal (November 8), a tally that tied the series on aggregate.
 Finlay started in Crew SC’s 2015 Lamar Hunt U.S. Open Cup Fourth Round contest at Richmond (June 17), scoring the game-winning goal en route to a 3-1 victory.

 2014 (Columbus): Finlay made 29 appearances -- including 21 starts -- on the wing.
 He experienced a breakout season and shared the club’s Budweiser Golden Boot after tying for the team lead in goals (11) and assists (seven).
 He became the first American player on the club to record 10 goals in a season in the last 10 years.
 He scored his first career goal in the 80th minute of the 3-3 draw at Portland (May 17).
 Finlay made his first start of the season and scored his second goal of the season -- the game-winning goal -- against Chicago (May 24).
 He started in his second consecutive match and recorded his first career assist on Justin Meram’s goal at Toronto FC (May 31).
 Finlay scored his third goal of the season -- the game tying goal -- against Real Salt Lake (June 4), which extened his streak of recording a goal or an assist to four matches.
 He missed the match against FC Dallas (June 29) while recovering from an appendectomy, but he returned to the starting lineup and scored Columbus’ only goal in a 1-1 draw at Colorado (July 4), his fourth of the season.
 He started at New England (July 26) and scored the game-winning goal in the 84th minute.
 Finlay notched a goal and an assist versus the LA Galaxy in his eighth-straight start (August 16).
 He was re-signed to a contract extension on October 24.
 He made his postseason debut by starting at right midfield in the Black & Gold’s opener versus New England (November 1).
 He also started in the second leg at the Revolution (November 9) and received a red card in the match that was later rescinded by MLS .
 Finlay appeared in one Lamar Hunt U.S. Open Cup match -- he started and played all 120 minutes in the 2-1 win over Indy Eleven in the Fourth Round (June 17) but missed the Fifth Round match at Chicago (June 25) with an acute case of appendicitis.